 The header appears at the top of each stack trace for each thread.
 The header colors matches the thread state.
-See the Threads page for more information on the state and color information.

 The headers format is

-- thread name is the verbose text name of the thread.
+- Thread name is the verbose text name of the thread.

-- id the unique thread id.
+- Id is the unique thread id.

-- state is the thread state as seen by the Java JVM.
+- STATE is the thread state as seen by the Java JVM.

 - lock info shows which monitor locks the thread is currently waiting or blocking on.